saducandy/alx-system_engineering-devops_previous/0x00-shell_basics/README.md

-description about all the tasks
+lets say something about all my tasks